swing18/NHL_Projects/docs/index.md

 # 🏒 Stuart Wing: Hockey Analytics Portfolio

-Welcome to my hockey analytics portfolio — a collection of projects that explore player archetypes, clustering techniques, and performance narratives using data-driven methods.
+Welcome to my hockey analytics portfolio, a collection of projects that explore player archetypes, clustering techniques, and performance narratives using data-driven methods.

 ---